tapilew/payer-tiger/README.md

 - **Hackathon MVP Focus:** Our submission is a robust, end-to-end system demonstrating a **complex, multi-step smart contract interaction and secure delivery flow**.
-We prove the core value proposition by enabling a user to pay a creator directly via a user-signed transaction, with payment routing handled by our on-chain `PayerRouter` and content access secured by cryptographic signatures.
+We prove the core value proposition by enabling a user to pay a creator directly via a single user-signed transaction, with payment routing handled by our on-chain `PayerRouter` and content access secured by cryptographic signatures.

 - **Future Vision (Post-Hackathon):** The infrastructure built for this MVP is the foundation for our long-term vision.
 The next phases include: